Leave the city behind and retreat to the ultimate in Lockyer Valley country comfort.

 The dining room opens to sprawling wraparound verandahs overlooking an infinity pool and the mountains beyond.
 It’s a vista that can be enjoyed from every room in the lodge; choose from Valley View rooms, or for the ultimate in privacy and space, stand-alone cottages are scattered around the homestead – each with its own unique charm – with separate lounge rooms, open fireplaces, spa baths and wide verandahs.

 The retreat’s Homage restaurant takes the term paddock to plate seriously.
 Spicers raises its own pigs, chickens and cattle and maintains an extensive market garden.
-Head Chef Ash Martin melds European techniques with a distinctly Australian style and flavour – putting the smokehouse and coal pit to good use.
+European techniques are melded with a distinctly Australian style and flavour – putting the smokehouse and coal pit to good use.

 With extensive mountain-biking trails, two pools, a tennis court, croquet lawn and boules court, it’s quite easy to while away a weekend without leaving the property.
 Set out on foot on an afternoon wildlife-spotting walk and you’re likely to see koalas snoozing in the tall gum trees, as well as kangaroos, wallabies, echidnas and wombats in their natural habitat.